Anil3227/Dynamical-Stability-Dark-Energy/README.md

 📚 References
 Copeland, Sami, & Tsujikawa (2006) – Dynamics of Dark Energy

-# In my Personal-Calculations-Papers repository, you will find detailed cosmological calculations and beautifully crafted phase portraits.
-This is just Phase trajectory on Python.
+" In my Personal-Calculations-Papers repository, you will find detailed cosmological calculations and beautifully crafted phase portraits.
+This is just Phase trajectory on Python."